Cool Alternative Transportation Methods to Reduce Air Pollution

 The most bizarre and most unique bike on the market.
 Mate X is a big tire e-bike with pedal assist and on top of that, it can be folded to take even less space.
 It has a big battery that can last for up to 55 miles.

 If you love cycling but your job is not that near, you should definitely consider Mate X.

 Directly from L.A., we get the electric equivalent of Harley Davidson.
 At least that’s my opinion.
 The e-bikes you’ll see created by Lithium Cycles are insanely good.
 They look like a gasoline bike but they are fully electric.

 You’ll definitely become the star of the party if you drive something like the Super 73.

 Technically it’s a car, but a car from the future.
 No air pollution, low maintenance costs.
-It’s the high-end solution of anti-air pollution transportation.
+It’s the high-end solution for anti-air pollution transportation.

 If you can afford one you should definitely invest in yourself and in the future of transportation.
-Hopefully, in the recent future, these type of vehicles will be more affordable and we can all benefit from what they have to offer.
+Hopefully, in the near future, such vehicles will be more affordable and we can all benefit from what they have to offer.

 Price: Starting from $35,950.

 Alternative transportation refers to commuting in any way other than driving alone.
 The examples are the ones included above: biking, walking, carpooling, and taking public transportation.